-If you are one of those who have been yearning to see a realistic reflection of self in good British television drama, your wait is over.
+If you’ve been yearning for realistic reflection of self in a British TV drama, your wait is over.

 Refreshingly, Sky Atlantic’s new six-parter Save Me, is one of the most authentic representations of present-day, first generation inner city Caribbean Brits you are ever likely to see – an age group usually written as powerless, two- dimensional non-entities.
 Even better: the star, Lennie James, is also the creator and senior writer of the series.